xmtp/libxmtp/xmtp_mls/IDENTITY.md

 1. Recover the wallet public key from the recoverable ECDSA `signature` on the association text.
 1. Derive the wallet address from the public key and verify that it matches the `wallet_address` on the association.

-Currently, verifying revocations require a degree of server trust, however this is not the long-term goal - see [Server trust](#server-trust).

 ### Installation revocation

 _Note: Revocation is not scheduled to be built until Q2 2024 or later_